 Only experienced climbers are allowed to climb through Starved Rock and must register at the visitor center.

 If you’re a beginner, check out Vertical Adventures where you’ll receive a lesson and can practice on the 32-foot climbing tower before your first climb.
 At Vertical Adventures, there is no need to pack your own gear.

 Show up and you’ll receive your ice climbing shoes and a helmet!

 More experienced climbers can begin climbing the frozen waterfalls whenever they feel comfortable.
-Once you get to the top, make sure to stop and take in the beauty and calmness of the beautiful winter day and gorgeous landscape surrounding you.
+Once you get to the top, make sure to stop and take in the beauty and calmness of the beautiful winter day and the gorgeous landscape surrounding you.

 There are 4 canyons available for climbing: Wildcat Canyon, Tonti Canyon, La Salle Canyon, and Ottawa Canyon.
 The shortest is LaSalle at about 20 feet tall and the tallest is Wildcat which is more than 90 feet tall.

-Explore Matthiessen State Park in winter
+Explore Matthiessen State Park in Winter

 Matthiessen State Park is located just a few miles south of Starved Rock and is truly beautiful.

 It is known for its beautiful campgrounds which are famous among horseback riders.